 If you are successful at the centre based interview stage in all aspects other than having a sufficient second school experience, then successful achievement within a second school can be set as a condition that needs to be met and evidenced before processing to the second school-based interview stage.

 If you are not successful in demonstrating aspects of your practice beyond the second school experience then we will agree with you an Assessment Only Personal Plan.
 This will enable you to secure the appropriate evidence to enable you to meet the requirements in order to commence the route.
 When you feel that this is complete contact Trish Locker so that you can then be re-assessed.
 One reassessment is included in the £250 fee.
 If you require more than one re-assessment then an additional £250 will be payable.

 Stage 2: Demonstration of Competence

 School Based Assessment

 At this stage a second £250 non re-fundable deposit is required.
-This assessment will be conducted by a KNSPS assessor together with a senior colleague and will consist of:
+This assessment will be conducted by a KNSTE assessor together with a senior colleague and will consist of: